maxgrossenbacher/nlp_yelp_reviews/README.md

 Additionally, NlpTopicAnalysis can create a interactive [pyLDAvis plot](pyLDAvis_most_reviewed.html) of these latent topics.
 ![alt text](pyLDAvis_screenshot.png)

-We can see that topic 6* infers that this restaurant has a view of Bellagio Fountain in Las Vegas, Nevada
+We can see that topic 6* infers that this restaurant has a view of Bellagio Fountain in Las Vegas, Nevada.
 <sup> * This corresponds to topic 5 in the termite plot above.</sup>

 ## Part 3: